gnames/papers/bhlnames2022/bhlnames.md

 Reconciliation is a process of matching a name to its lexical variants.
 Resolution allows to receive taxonomic information for a particular name: if a names is a synonym, what is currently accepted name for the taxon, what kind of classification is associated with the taxon.

+### Configuration file creation

+BHLnames requires an access to PostgreSQL database.
+Also it needs to know where to find BHL datafiles and how to access BHLindex' RESTful API.
+All this data has to be included into configuration file.
+The file is created as $HOME/.config/bhlnames.yaml when BHLnames commandliine application is executed first time.
+A user has to edit the file and enter database credentials.
+All other settings can be left at its default values.

+After that the application is ready for initialization.

+### Database and cache initialization

+To begin the process of initialization BHLnames has to create all the tables for its PostgreSQL database and create its cache directory for downloaded and processed data.

+The database (default name is "bhlnames") should already exist (be created by hand).
+It does not matter if it does have some data already or if it is totallly empty.
+BHLnames initialization process will remove all old data and create required tables from scratch.
+Now the database is ready to import the new data.

+The cache directory structure is located at the OS standard location.
+On most Linux distributions it would be created at "$HOME/.cache/bhlnames".
+In case if the directory exists already, old data will be removed, so it will not be able to interfere with the updated data.

-Initialization step downloads all the relevant data, processes it, and saves the resalt into a relational PostgreSQL database.
+Then the initialization step downloads all the relevant data from BHL download site and from RESTful BHLindex API interface, processes it, and saves the result into a relational PostgreSQL database.

-We use "title.txt", "item.txt", "page.txt", "part.txt" from the BHL dump.
+From the BHL's downloaded data we use "title.txt", "item.txt", "page.txt",  and "part.txt" files.
-The 'title.txt' file contains metainformation "titles", for example journals or books.
+The 'title.txt' file contains metainformation for Titles, for example journals or books.
-The 'item.txt' contains information about "items", for example a particular volume of a journal or a book.
+The 'item.txt' contains information about Items, for example a particular volume of a journal or a book.
-The 'page.txt' has metadata about pages in a "item".
+The 'page.txt' has metadata about pages in an Item.
-The 'part.txt' provides metadata about "parts" of an "item", for example about a scientific paper title, authors, start and end page etc.
+The 'part.txt' provides metadata about Parts of an Item, for example about a scientific paper title, authors, start and end page etc.

+During the import several data-fields require additional attention.
+Such fields include data about years of publication, volume, page information.Much of the data about detected name-strings will also be processed.
+The largest processing job is required for the Titles' titles, for example a title of a book, a name of a journal etc.
+We use such titles extensively for the matching process, and they will be prepared for fast matchins as it is described further.

 #### Year processing